thomasflorentin/amisbm/htdocs/wp-content/plugins/cf7-conditional-fields/readme.txt

 Reverted autop-fix because it was causing addional errors.
 Bottom line: Make sure you are om Conditional Fields version 2.2.11 and CF7 version 5.6.4

 == Changelog ==

+= 2.3.8 (2023-04-23) =
+* Fully tested with Contact Form 7 version 5.7.6

+= 2.3.7 (2023-04-13) =
+* PRO: Fix obscure bug with disable_on_hide.
+Disabled fields didn't get recognized after calling reset() on the form element or after adding a repeater, causing conditions relying on disabled fields to malfunction.

+= 2.3.6 (2023-04-11) =
+* Fully tested with WP version 6.2

+= 2.3.5 (2023-03-24) =
+* Fully tested with Contact Form 7 version 5.7.5.1
+* Note: Previously it was possible to add a contact-form shortcode with only the title and not the ID.
+But since the last update of CF7 this seems to throw an error.
+Use the official shortcode provided by CF7 to prevent this.

+= 2.3.4 (2023-02-19) =
+* Fully tested with Contact Form 7 version 5.7.4

+= 2.3.3 (2023-01-26) =
+* PRO: Fix [summary].
+CF7 5.7.3 introduced a tag-check function which [summary] did not pass.
+* Fully tested with Contact Form 7 version 5.7.3

 = 2.3.2 (2022-12-28) =
 * Fully tested with Contact Form 7 version 5.7.2